Createdd/Writing/articles/CSandNET.md

 Actions that are used by objects are called **methods**.
 Objects of the same kind are said to be in the same **class**.
 A simple program includes namespaces and classes, which are in it's widest sense objects that interact with each other.

+#### Data types
+These types are categorized into:
+- Value types, whom can be assigned a value directly
+- Reference types, that store a reference like objects, dynamics or strings
+- Pointer types, which store the memory address of another type

+#### Type conversion
+Is converting one type of data to another type (also known as Type Casting).
+In C#, type casting can be implicit or explicit.
+Whereas explicit type conversion is done by using a pre-defined function, implicit type conversion relies on using the same type environment (e.g. from smaller to larger integral types).

+#### Variables, constants and operators
+These don't really differ much from other languages.
+In C# they are categorized into different types.
+There is a lot content on the internet with a full list of types [(example)](http://www.techotopia.com/index.php/C_Sharp_Variables_and_Constants#C.23_Integer_Variable_Types).

+A variable is a name for a storage area that the program can manipulate.

+Constants are treated like regular variables except that their values cannot be modified after their definition.

+An operator tells the compiler to perform specific mathematical or logical manipulations.